Brian-Sirzbear/JupyterHub-Exercises-for-SCTC-1013/Exercises-02/README.md

 * Added Problems 1.5 (replacing the check) and 1.6.
 * Edited the Trouble Problem (2.3) to mae it easier to follow.
 * Removed Exercise 3.1 (on the .eval) because the method was a bit antiquated (no one does it like that really)

+## Version 1.2 (current):
+* Reorganized the lists/arrays toolbox, and got rid of the example cells.
+* Brought Exercise 1 up to just below the lists/arrays toolbox
+* Added New Exercise 2 that delves into rudimentary statistically analysis (old Exercise 2 is become the Challenge Exercise 5)
+* Brought Exercise 3 to just below the String toolbox
+* Got rid of the Index Exercises (the manner in which it was taught in those exercise problems was too far removed from the data science aspect, i feel)
+* Added New Exercise 4 that delves into data wrangling